tailscale-dev/examples-api-scripts/change-cgnat-routing/README.md

 To use: Define the tailnet, and the location of the OAuth client ID and Secret in the script

 **note** this assumes that *all* nodes in the tailnet are scoped to an IPPool.

+**note** this needs to be run right after `tailscale up` or after each reboot.
+Changes do not persist.